nyoom-engineering/nyoom-engineering/README.md

 cargo run -- base16.json
 ```

-Where `base16.json` is a json file containing a base16 colorscheme as key-value pairs with hexadecimal notation
+Where `base16.json` is a json file containing a base16 colorscheme as key-value pairs with hexadecimal notation.
+See `assets/oxocarbon-dark.json` for an example

 ## Makefile